LambdaTest/documentation/docs/regular-expression-appium.md

 title: Regular Expression (REGEX)
 # hide_title: true
 sidebar_label: Regular Expression
-description: There may be instances when the device you chose for a test on LambdaTest is not available.
-In these scenarios, REGEX will help you widen the search request for devices to run the test on.
+description: If your chosen device for testing on LambdaTest is unavailable, use REGEX to broaden the search request for alternative devices to run the test.
 keywords:
 - regular expression lambdatest
 - regular expression app automation